Polynomial time vertex enumeration of convex polytopes of bounded branch-width: Vertex Enumeration

-\begin{theorem} If $P$ is a polytope and $\Mod$ is a family of $k$-modules satisfying Properties~\ref{branch_cond1} and ~\ref{branch_cond2} for constant $k$, then Algorithm~\ref{alg:decomposition2} runs in total polynomial time. \begin{proof} As mentioned before, $\Mod$ can be represented as a binary tree, rooted at $\Rxn$, with leaves the single element modules.
-We observe that the time spend for the leaves (modules $A \in \Mod$ with $|A| = 1$) is $O(\Rxn t)$, where $t$ is the time needed to check if the corresponding face is minimal and feasible.
-Let $\mathcal{C}$ be the set of interior nodes, then the total time needed for determining the minimal feasible faces of all modules corresponding to interior nodes is, by Theorem~\ref{thm:merge_time},
+This brings us to our main theorem. \begin{theorem} Given a branch decomposition of width $k$ of polytope $P$, for constant $k$, Algorithm~\ref{alg:decomposition2} runs in total polynomial time $O \left( |\Rxn| |\mathcal{V}|^{2k} t \right)$, where $t$ is the time needed to check if a subset of $\C$ is an injective $\C$-face. \begin{proof} As mentioned before, the branch decomposition can be represented by a binary tree of $(k-1)$-modules $\Mod$, rooted at $\Rxn$, with leaves the single element modules.
+We observe that the time spend for the leaves (modules $\A \in \Mod$ with $|\A| = 1$) is $O(|\Rxn| t)$, where $t$ is the time needed to check the face property and for injectivity.
+Let $\mathcal{C}$ be the set of interior nodes of the binary tree, then the total time needed for determining the injective faces of all modules corresponding to interior nodes is, by Theorem~\ref{thm:merge_time},

-where $t$ is the time needed to check if a given face is minimal and feasible.
-By Prop.~\ref{prop:check_min_feas} $t$ grows polynomially in the input size.
-Since the number of internal nodes $|\mathcal{C}|$ of a binary tree is linear in the number of leaves $|\Rxn|$, the result follows. \end{proof} \end{theorem}
+By Proposition~\ref{prop:check_min_feas} $t$ grows polynomially in input size.
+Since the number of internal nodes $|\mathcal{C}|$ of a binary tree is bounded by the number of leaves $|\Rxn|$, the result follows. \end{proof} \end{theorem}